Ahmad3oda/SolvingTetris/README.md

 -----
 ## How to use?

-- The program shows various letter-shaped blocks (L, J, I, O, Z, S) that can be arranged.
+- The program shows various letter-shaped blocks (L, T, I, O, Z, S) that can be arranged.
 As a user, you pick the quantity of each shape, and the program provides a potential arrangement solution for the Tetris board.
 Each time you run the program with the same input, it usually gives a different valid solution.

 ## The Final Result